Ali7109/GoogleTimelineAnalyzer/README.md

 ## Usage

-1. **Login**: Sign in to the app using your Anvil account credentials.

-2. **Import Data**: Import your Google Maps Timeline data by following the on-screen instructions.
+1. **Import Data**: Import your Google Maps Timeline data by following the on-screen instructions.

-3. **Analyze Data**: Gain insights into your location history, including the number of entries to specific places and your travels to and from certain locations.
+2. **Analyze Data**: Gain insights into your location history, including the number of entries to specific places and your travels to and from certain locations.

-4. **Visualization**: Explore the app's visualization features to better understand your location history.

 ## License